 The project Eric is most proud of is when he covered 1200 sqft house in the Bishop Arts District of Dallas with his patterns and squiggles, also known as The Kemp House, named after the family that lived there before.
 Another famous mural is the depiction of the Andy Warhol’s iconic Marilyn Monroe, whose face was painted out in an abstract style.
 His other works were displayed at the Kettle Art Gallery in Deep Ellum.

-Featured image: Eric Mancini – Portrait
+Featured image: Eric Mancini – detail of a mural

 All images courtesy of the artist